Hugging Face: The Open-Source Heart of Modern AI

 BigScience's Legacy

-Important clarification: BigScience was a time-limited one-year research workshop that concluded in May 2022, not an ongoing organization.
-The May 2022 ACL closing session marked the workshop's completion.
-However, BLOOM remains actively used with 4,000+ downloads per month as of 2024-2025, and the legacy continues through derivative projects like BigLAM (focused on cultural heritage data).
+Important clarification: BigScience was a time-limited one-year research workshop that ran May 2021–May 2022, not an ongoing organization.
+The ACL 2022 workshop session served as the closing event.
+BLOOM, however, is still hosted on the Hub and continues to be downloaded and studied, and the BigScience legacy lives on through derivative projects like BigLAM (focused on cultural heritage data).

 BigScience demonstrated that large-scale AI research can be done openly, transparently, and inclusively—establishing new standards for documentation, governance, and ethical considerations.